Daily Radar: Nintendo lawsuit and closure

 Daily Radar was the center of a lawsuit brought against its parent company, Imagine Media by Nintendo.
-Nintendo alleged that The Daily Radar used Pokémon images and the name "Pokemon" in their publication "100% Unofficial Pokémon Trainer's Guide".
+Nintendo alleged that Daily Radar used Pokémon images and the name "Pokémon" in their publication "100% Unofficial Pokémon Trainer's Guide".
 In response, Daily Radar ceased all reporting on Nintendo in January 2001.
-Four months later, on May 1, 2001, Imagine Media shut down The Daily Radar.
+Four months later, on May 1, 2001, Imagine Media shut down Daily Radar.